Minsk Ghetto

-The Minsk Ghetto was created soon after the German invasion of the Soviet Union.
+The Minsk Ghetto (Ghetto Minsk; Мінскае гета or Менскае гета, romanised: Mienskaje hieta; Минское гетто) was created soon after the German invasion of the Soviet Union.
 It was one of the largest in the Byelorussian SSR, and the largest in the German-occupied territory of the Soviet Union.
 It housed close to 100,000 Jews, most of whom were murdered in The Holocaust.

+Background

+As of 1 January 1939, the Jewish population of Minsk was 70,998, comprising 29.7% of the city's total population of 238,948.
+Particularly in contrast to neighbouring Poland, which had been marked by increased state antisemitism in the years prior to the invasion of Poland and where many Minsk Jews either had relatives or originated, Minsk was noted for the relative absence of antisemitism.
+In spite of the Great Purge's curtailing of Yiddish institutions, mass arrests of the Jewish intelligentsia and a general decline in the well-being of Jews, the Jews of Minsk continued to possess loyalty both to the Soviet Union and towards the Jewish people, and public expressions of anti-fascism and solidarity with Jews who were subjected to the policies of Nazi Germany remained common.
+Academic Elissa Bemporad, citing Minsk's Jewish population, notes that, "The condition of Soviet Jewish culture and life deteriorated in the late 1930s, but many Soviet Jews in the depth of their heart felt reassured by the fact that they lived in a country that officially struggled against anti-Semitism, in the midst of fascist Europe".

+Following the beginning of Operation Barbarossa, members of the Jewish population of Minsk began fleeing eastwards, and historian Yitzhak Arad estimates that 7,000 fled Minsk before the fall of the city to Nazi Germany in late June 1941.

 History

-The Soviet census of 1926 showed 53,700 Jews living in Minsk (constituting close to 41% of the city's inhabitants).
-By some estimates, Minsk's Jewish population was 75,000 when the war began.
-Roughly 7,000 of them were able to escape before German advance.

 Initial registration of Jews started on 28 June 1941, soon after the German invasion of the Soviet Union and capture of the city of Minsk, capital of the Byelorussian SSR.
 On the fifth day after the occupation, 2,000 Jewish intelligentsia were massacred by the Germans; from then on, murders of Jews became a common occurrence.
 About 20,000 Jews were murdered within the first few months of the German occupation, mostly by the Einsatzgruppen squads.

 On 17 July 1941, the German occupational authority, the Reichskommissariat Ostland, was created.
 On 20 July, the Minsk Ghetto was established.
 A Jewish Council (Judenrat) was established as well.
 The total population of the ghetto was about 80,000 (over 100,000 according to some sources), of whom about 50,000 were pre-war inhabitants, and the remainder (30,000 or more) were refugees and Jews forcibly resettled by the Germans from nearby settlements.